icssc/fellowship/docs/syllabus.md

 ### Assignments

-Assignments are **due Monday at 11:59pm.** unless stated otherwise.

 Each assignment will have a list of required tasks and a list of optional stretch goals for you to complete.
 You will receive a point for each task that you complete.

 ### Passing the Course